wilicw/wilicw.github.io/_posts/2022-08-02-Raspberry-pi-SIM7000-ppp-cht.md

 ### Chatscript

-First, create a chatscript to communicate with the SIM7000 module.
+First, create a chatscript that execute the AT commands on SIM7000 module.
 We can copy the template from `/etc/chatscripts/gprs` to `/etc/ppp/sim7000`.
 Open copied file and change the APN to `internet.iot` (The CHT's APN).

 ```bash
 $ ls -l /etc/chatscripts/